 Fast-Track Cities is a global movement to end HIV by 2030.

-- End new HIV infections in the capital by 2030
+- End new HIV infections in the capital

 - Put a stop to HIV-related stigma and discrimination

 - Work to improve the health, quality of life and well-being of people living with HIV across the capital

 The Fast-Track Cities initiative in London is guided by a Leadership Group made up of a wide range of partners working in the HIV sector and with a passionate commitment to the goals for London.